Summary of movement

 New Orleans, LA, August 31, 2005.
 A resident is transported by a FEMA Urban Search and Rescue Team from Missouri away from her house which she was unable to vacate due to Hurricane Katrina.
 The City of New Orleans was being evacuated following Hurricane Katrina and rising flood waters.
 The response to Hurricane Katrina increased fears that the government would not help in case of natural disasters.

 The central unifying belief of survivalism is that social collapse is possible and imminent.
-Society will break down and then it is up to individuals or small group of individuals to fend for themselves.
+Society will break down and then it is up to individuals or small groups of individuals to fend for themselves.
 Since the breakdown of the current social order is on the horizon, it is necessary to prepare for life without it through various practical steps.

 Survivalism has developed to a large extent through online communities; as such there are numerous acronyms and abbreviations used to sum up the main premises.
 TEOTWAWKI means The End Of The World As We Know It; the frequently used term by survivalists as a catch-all for imminent social collapse.
 WTSHTF is When The Shit Hits The Fan, and refers to the same idea.
 WROL, Without Rule of Law, refers more specifically to post-apocalyptical scenarios when the legal system and law enforcement functions of society have ceased.